jsiek/deduce/README.md

 6. [Print](./Reference.md#Print-Statement)

 In Deduce, one must give a reason for why a theorem is true, and the reason is given by a **proof**.
-Proofs are typically formed of smaller proofs that are put together using the many ways that Deduce provides for combining proofs.
+Proofs are constructed using the rules of logic together with ways to organize proofs by working backwards from the goal, or forwards from the assumptions.

 Both logical formulas and program expressions are represented in Deduce by **terms**.
 For example, `if P then Q` is a logical formula